bitnami/containers/bitnami/discourse/README.md

       - SMTP_PASSWORD=your_password

 ```
-You may need to turn on `Less secure app access` in your Google account security settings.
+See the [documentation on troubleshooting SMTP issues](https://docs.bitnami.com/general/how-to/troubleshoot-smtp-issues/) if there are problems.
-Note that Google does not officially allow using GMail as an SMTP server so this should not be used in production.
+In particular you will need to [make changes to your Google account settings](https://docs.bitnami.com/general/faq/troubleshooting/troubleshoot-smtp-gmail/) when using GMail.

 # Contributing